FEA-SLT: A Gloss-Free End-to-End Framework for Facial-Expression-Aware Sign Language Translation: Limitations

 \section{Limitations}

-Despite the promising empirical results, our proposed EASLT framework exhibits two primary limitations.
-First, our emotion modeling focuses exclusively on facial expressions, neglecting other critical NMS such as body posture, rhythmic movement dynamics, and the utilization of signing space.
-These elements are vital for both authentic affective expression and linguistic grammatical marking in sign languages.
-Second, the performance of the emotion recognition module is contingent upon clear facial visibility; its efficacy may degrade in real-world scenarios involving self-occlusion (e.g., hands crossing the face), poor illumination, or extreme head poses.
+Despite the promising empirical results, our proposed FEA-SLT framework exhibits two primary limitations.
+First, our work is explicitly scoped to facial dynamics, while broader NMS including mouthing, head movements, and body posture are intentionally excluded from the current framework.
+While facial expressions constitute one of the most readily extractable NMS components and exhibit direct conceptual overlap with FER pretraining objectives, these neglected elements are nonetheless important for authentic affective expression and linguistic grammatical marking in many sign languages.
+Their integration remains a vital direction for future research.
+Second, our facial-expression extraction pipeline remains sensitive to visual degradation in unconstrained environments, particularly under self-occlusion, illumination variance, or extreme head poses.
+We report detailed failure statistics for both benchmarks in Appendix~\ref{sec:failure}.

-Future work will focus on developing holistic multimodal representations that integrate fine-grained NMS to enhance the naturalness and linguistic accuracy of SLT systems.
+Future work will extend the current bidirectional modulation mechanism to incorporate holistic NMS representations, enabling dynamic cross-channel co-adaptation.
+By jointly modeling facial dynamics, mouthing, and body posture, subsequent frameworks can more faithfully capture the multi-channel syntactic structure of sign languages and further enhance the robustness of gloss-free translation systems.